-March organized by wives of two Seahawks strikes a chord with participants
+Natalie Wright, Tiffany Chancellor, married to K.J. and Kam of Seahawks, organize ‘Bridge to the Future’ march

 “They have seen the pain that I’ve talked about and witnessed the killings of people their age that I used to talk about.
 And that’s the painful thing; they had to see that before change could come.”

-Natalie Wright, 33, and Tiffany Chancellor, 34, spent the past five days planning Saturday’s event, which was a first of any kind for the friends.
+Natalie Wright, 33, and Tiffany Chancellor, 34, spent the past five days planning Saturday’s event, which was a first for the friends.
 Both are also wives of Seahawks players — linebackers K.J.
 Wright and Kam Chancellor — and parents to young, Black sons.

 Footage of George Floyd, a Black man, being killed in Minneapolis on May 25 when a white police officer knelt on his neck for 8 minutes and 46 seconds made Tiffany and Natalie want to take action.
 They regularly walk the bridge and had people meet at Aubrey Davis Park in Mercer Island and walk to East Portal Viewpoint park in Seattle.